Why choose this course

 The study of engineering materials bridges the gap between the physical sciences, where understanding of atomic and molecular phenomena help explain fundamental behaviours, and engineering structures where practical applications of such phenomena are realised.

-A PhD programme in engineering materials will allow you to test the cutting-edge of science and make new discoveries.
-Our excellent laboratories and facilities are nationally and internationally recognised, and a stage for world-class research.
+A PhD course in engineering materials will allow you to test the cutting-edge of science and make new discoveries.
+Our excellent characterisation and manufacturing laboratories and facilities are nationally and internationally recognised, and a stage for world-class research.

 Our researchers also regularly collaborate with industry, including work with Rolls-Royce, Dstl, and Jaguar Landrover.
 We’re host to the Rolls-Royce University Technology Centre in Thermo-Fluids Systems and the UK Engineering and Physical Sciences Research Council’s Centre for Doctoral Training (CDT) in Micro and Nanomaterials and Technologies.

 In the most recent Research Excellence Framework (REF) 2014, 80 per cent of our ‘general engineering’ research outputs were rated as ‘world leading’ or ‘internationally excellent’.